In This Article

-In the past few years the pomegranate has been touted as a super food, but to say that's new knowledge would be a reach of truly legendary proportions.
-It's been well known for its medicinal and beauty benefits since ancient times.
-It is a symbol of prosperity and abundance in many cultures.
+In the past few years, the pomegranate has been touted as a super food, but to say that's new knowledge would be a reach of truly legendary proportions.
+It's been well known for its medicinal and beauty benefits since ancient times and is a symbol of prosperity and abundance in many cultures.
 Modern scientific studies have shown that this red fruit with its juicy arils also has an abundance of health benefits.
-The name pomegranate is derived from Middle French—pomme garnete or “seeded apple.”
+The name "pomegranate" is derived from Middle French—pomme garnete or “seeded apple.”
 Pomegranates are believed to have originated in Iran, known at that time as Persia.
 It is a fruit that is mentioned in Greek legends and the most important of ancient texts.
+We talked to Dr. Marie Hayag, Board Certified Dermatologist and Founder of 5th Avenue Aesthetics, Cosmetic Scientist and Founder of Acaderma, Dr. Shuting Hu, and Adarsh Vijay Mudgil, MD, founder of Mudgil Dermatology in NYC to find out all of the benefits pomegranates have for our skin.

 Type of ingredient: Antioxidant